Sylvexia/personal_research/10-8 Personal Research.md

 https://mlir.llvm.org/docs/DialectConversion/#type-conversion

-# `Arith` to Posit Function Call experiment:
+# `Arith` to Posit Function Call lowering experiment:

-- Goal: Map `arith` Dialect to Posit Function Call
+- Goal: Lowering `arith` Dialect to Posit Function Call
 - Currently we only "proof of concept" the add and const operator for prototype
+	- Insight:
+		- Convert f32 to i32 for all `arith` operation.
+		- For Binary Operation
+		- For Constant
+			- Only
 	- For Const Operation, we only implement proof of concept:
 		- We can extract raw bit of float from `APFloat` Class
 		- We simply Shift the raw bit to left for proof of concept